Selecting the Best Office Treadmill Base For Your DIY Treadmill Desk

 A better guide than motor HP is the weight limit of the treadmill.
 Because there is no industry standard for deriving weight ratings (and many manufacturers overstate the limit by 50 to 75 lbs.) this is not a terribly accurate indicator of the treadmill’s overall capacity, but it can be a more rational proxy than the motor’s HP rating.

-Because weight ratings are derived at running speeds, we always recommend buying a treadmill with at least 100 lbs. greater weight limit than the heaviest individual who will be using it.
+Because weight ratings are derived at running speeds, we always recommend buying an office treadmill with at least 100 lbs. greater weight limit than the heaviest individual who will be using it.
 Some manufacturers are better than others at actually testing their treadmills on automated equipment for long periods of time to determine what the weight rating should be.
 But others, such as RebelDesk, TreadDesk, and Exerpeutic, seem to make up their numbers in a marketing meeting.

 You’ll be walking at a level angle at your treadmill desk, so the base does not need an incline function.
 Remember, the goal is to stay in the “NEAT” heart rate range, not to exercise or sweat.
 While having an incline mechanism built in isn’t going to impact your exertion level if kept flat, it will raise the entire treadmill platform a little higher off the ground.
 Most people seem to prefer to be as low to the ground as possible when using a treadmill desk.